São Tomé & Príncipe CBI: Program Structure, Costs, and What You Get

 To be clear: this is not a tax evasion play.
 CRS non-participation does not eliminate your tax obligations.
 It affects the automatic information exchange between governments.
 Consult a qualified tax advisor about your specific situation.
 But understand that jurisdictional privacy is a feature of sovereign architecture, and STP offers it structurally.

-STP is a member of the Community of Portuguese Language Countries (CPLP).
+STP is a member of the Community of Portuguese-Speaking Countries (CPLP).
 This is a network of nine Portuguese-speaking nations: Portugal, Brazil, Mozambique, Angola, Cape Verde, Guinea-Bissau, Timor-Leste, Equatorial Guinea, and São Tomé and Príncipe itself.

 This is not a guaranteed EU residency.
 It is a structural advantage that opens doors that would otherwise require separate visa applications and longer timelines.